-The Tacoma City Council established the Green Ribbon Climate Action Task Force to lead the City's efforts to reduce greenhouse gas emissions and curb global warming in compliance with the Kyoto Protocol.
-The University of Puget Sound and the City of Tacoma are partners in the challenge to eliminate global warming emissions and integrate sustainability into day-to-day operations.
-Puget Sound students conducted research on ways the City could reduce their transportation-related carbon emissions.More Information
+The Tacoma City Council established the Green Ribbon Climate Action Task Force to lead efforts to reduce greenhouse gas emissions and curb global warming in compliance with the Kyoto Protocol.
+Puget Sound and the city of Tacoma have partnered to eliminate global warming emissions and make sustainability an everyday…

 The Environmental Policy and Decision Making Program is an interdisciplinary minor program designed to help students integrate their major area of study with an understanding of how individual and collective decisions interact with the environment.
 The term "environment" is considered critically with recognition of the often blurry and even indistinguishable boundary between natural and human-built or managed environments.
 Environmental issues for study thus range from those related to non-human species and habitats to those concerning social and human health problems associated with population density and industrialization.
 While environmental issues reflect certain empirical realities about the physical world and its limits, they also engage contests among competing human values and visions for the future.
 Environmental issues are strategically defined, managed, promoted and challenged by a complex and often conflicting array of social actors.
 In a word, environmental problems are political.